 Spanish Language Activities for Buenas noches, Luna

 Say goodnight to objects mentioned in the book.
 Once your child is familiar with the story, go around the house and say goodnight to objects that are mentioned in the book.
-It does not matter if you do not have all of them in your home, just say Buenas noches and use the word for the ones you do.
+It does not matter if you do not have all of them in your home, just say Buenas noches and use the word for the ones you do have.
 You can look out a window for luna, estrellas and cielo.
 Pictures and toys also work well for some of the words.
 Also, in the book many of the words are used in the diminutive.
 You can use that form, or the base form of the word, or both; children quickly understand the relationship.
-These are words in the book used with Buenas noches that are often easily available to say goodnight to:
+These are words used with Buenas noches in the book that are often easily available to say goodnight to:

 habitación – room

 lámpara – lamp

 oso – bear

 mitón – mitten

 calcetín – sock